 Under Paste S3 bucket name, provide the name of your unique S3 bucket from above.

-Note: We will create it for you if the directory specified does not exist. -
+Note: We create it for you if the directory specified does not exist. -

 Under Paste SNS topic ARN, provide the SNS topic ARN from above.